watmildon/HighSchoolMascotMap/icon-info.md

 * noun-dog-6190322 - Dog by 1Q74 from Noun Project (CC BY 3.0)
 * noun-donkey-7033944 - Donkey by Fauzi Arts from Noun Project (CC BY 3.0)
 * noun-eagle-7121234 - Eagle by sentya irma from Noun Project (CC BY 3.0)
+* noun-egret-4453450 - egret by Lars Meiertoberens from Noun Project (CC BY 3.0)
 * noun-elk-714220 - elk by Nina Ho Design from Noun Project (CC BY 3.0)
 * noun-engineer-5295670 - engineer by Amethyst Studio from Noun Project (CC BY 3.0)
 * noun-flag-of-scotland-4062186 - flag of scotland by Tyler Gobberdiel from from Noun Project (CC BY 3.0)